binalyze/air-mcp/README.md

 - **Asset Management** - List assets in your organization.
 - **Asset Details** - Get detailed information about a specific asset by its ID.
+- **Asset Tasks** - Get all tasks associated with a specific asset by its ID.
 - **Acquisition Profiles** - List acquisition profiles.
 - **Acquisition Tasks** - Assign evidence acquisition tasks to endpoints.
 - **Image Acquisition Tasks** - Assign disk image acquisition tasks to endpoints.